Inside this article

 Choose a consistent strategy

-While it’s not unusual to experiment with different free shipping strategies, constantly changing your shipping policy will confuse your customers.
+While it’s not unusual to experiment with different eCommerce shipping strategies, constantly changing your shipping policy will confuse your customers.

 For this reason, if you don’t plan on offering free shipping long-term, don’t let your customers get too used to having this option.
-Their reaction should you start charging for a service that was previously free can do more harm than good.
+Their reaction should you start charging for shipping that was previously free can do more harm than good.

 It’s also possible that customers will detect a pattern in the dates or periods when you offer free shipping.
 This could affect your sales previsions and stock management, since customers might choose to wait for certain dates or periods to do their shopping.